robertxa/pyVertProf/README.rst

 The first commit (v 1.0.0) of this module has been written and tested with Python 2.7, but not with Python 3.6.
-The second comit (v 2.0.0) has been ported to Python 3.6, but not tested with Python 2.7.
+The second comit (v 2.0.0) has been ported to Python 3.6 and successfully tested with Python 2.7.

 Dependencies
 ------------